Zum Inhalt der Seite springen

 Re-watch the webinar

-Hosted by ECoD NPO with contributions from the City of Linz and the City of Kyiv
+Insights from “Cities Teach: Democratic, Social & Digital Inclusion”, hosted by ECoD NPO with contributions from the Linz and Kyiv

 Silvia Hackl, Head of Innovation & Participation in the Department for Economy, Innovation, Climate Protection & the EU of the City of Linz, presented the Create Your City initiative.
 This project came about as a positive response to a brief period of civil unrest in 2022 where, predominantly young people, rioted in the streets of Linz.
 Realising the City needed to find a way to include the voices of young people, a series of participation workshops were developed enabling them to co-creating their city.
 Every month classes of school children are invited to the Old City Hall and Municipal Council Chamber to share their views on the city and to actively shape the places they frequent.